willclarkson/lsstScratchWIC/README.md

 ### Handling the OpSim runs ###

-* The OpSim runs are large (typically 4.4 Gb) so probably not a good idea to include them in the repository.
+* The OpSim databases are large (typically 4.4 Gb) so probably not a good idea to include them in the repository.

 * When running, I have been putting a symlink to the opsim run into the